paxtonproctor/2143-OOP-Proctor/Assignments/P01/README.md

 ### Paxton Proctor
 ### Description:
-# NOT DONE YET, THIS IS A ONGOING PROJECT
+# THIS IS A ONGOING PROJECT.
-## Currently still need to figure out how to add collision and make my collision object move.
 #### This program is the start of a game that will be implementing object oriented Programming into it.

 ### Files